 - Its function is to examine the presentation of the Scheduled Castes and scheduled tribes in various services and the implementation of welfare.

 6. Rules Committee:

-Committee on petitions, committee of Privileges, Committee on Government Assurance are in each house of parliament.
+Committee on petitions, a committee of Privileges, Committee on Government Assurance are in each house of parliament.
 Each of the above committees in Lok Sabha has 15 members, while in Rajya Sabha they have 10 members.